Justin Hartley

-Justin Scott Hartley (born January 29, 1977) is an American actor.
-He has played Fox Crane on the NBC daytime soap opera Passions (2002–2006), Oliver Queen/Green Arrow on The CW television series Smallville (2006–2011), and Adam Newman on the CBS daytime soap opera The Young and the Restless (2014–2016) which earned him a Daytime Emmy nomination.
+Justin Scott Hartley (born January 29, 1977) is an American actor, television producer, and director.
+He has played Fox Crane on the NBC daytime soap opera Passions (2002–2006), Oliver Queen on the WB/CW television series Smallville (2006–2011), and Adam Newman on the CBS daytime soap opera The Young and the Restless (2014–2016) which earned him a Daytime Emmy nomination.
 He also had recurring roles in the third season of the television drama series Revenge (2013–2014) and in the final three seasons of the drama series Mistresses (2014–2016).

 Hartley gained wider attention for starring as Kevin Pearson in the NBC drama series This Is Us, from 2016 to 2022, for which he was thrice nominated for the Critics' Choice Television Award for Best Supporting Actor in a Drama Series.
 He has since starred in the films A Bad Moms Christmas (2017) and The Noel Diary (2022).
+In 2024, he began starring in the CBS action drama series Tracker.

 Early life

-Hartley was born when his family was residing in Knoxville, Illinois, and born at the nearby hospital in Galesburg.
+Hartley was born on January 29, 1977, in Knoxville, Illinois, near Galesburg, where his family was living at the time of his birth.
 He was raised in the Chicago suburb of Orland Park, with his brother Nathan, and sisters Megan and Gabriela.
 After graduating from Carl Sandburg High School, he attended Southern Illinois University Carbondale and University of Illinois at Chicago where he majored in history and theater.